Wildlander-mod/wildlander-mod.github.io/3-YourFirstCharacter/Needs.md

 Increasing your Coverage reduces the rate you get wet in the rain.
 Coverage also helps reduce your exposure rate as well when the weather is severe.

+The [frostfall temprature gauges](../2-RecommendedReading/3-The-UI.html#frostfall-temperature-gauges) on the UI page are a visual aid to these settings.

 ### Staying warm
 Falling into a lake or getting caught in a blizzard can spell doom for the unprepared.
 But with a little planning, resourcefulness, and experience, you can easily overcome these challenges.
 It all comes down to staying warm, and staying dry.
 Here are some ways you can do that.